-Further, the Company may acquire or receive equity, warrants or other equity-related securities in connection with the Company's acquisition of, subsequent amendment or restructuring to, debt investments.
-The Company determines the cost basis of the equity investment based on its fair value, and the fair value of debt investments and other securities or consideration received.
+The Company may also acquire or receive equity, warrants or other equity-related securities in connection with the Company's acquisition of, subsequent amendment or restructuring to, debt investments.
+The Company determines the cost basis of the equity investment based on its relative fair value to the fair value of debt investments and other securities or consideration received.
 Any resulting difference between the face amount of the debt and its recorded cost resulting from the assignment of value to the equity investment is treated as OID, and accreted into interest income as described above.